What is a Sinkhole?

 Mitigating against sinkhole collapse

-In areas designated for new construction that have been identified as having the potential for sinkholes, prevention by grouting or filling all voids prior to infrastructure development may be a solution.
+In areas designated for new construction that have been identified as having the potential for sinkholes, prevention by grouting or filling all voids before infrastructure development may be a solution.
 Where this is not practical, some form of mitigation against rapid collapse may be employed, where the objective is not to prevent collapse, but to avoid a rapid and potentially catastrophic collapse.
 Whatever solution is to be employed, the design will need to be carried out by specialist engineers following extensive ground investigation.